celinawong21/WF-ML-Model/README.md

 ## Data Preprocessing
 ### Data Cleaning
 * Before any data preprocessing, there were 64 variables across both datasets and over 2.4 billion rows of data.
-* PySpark is employed to handle the large dataset, spanning the last 24 years.
+* PySpark is employed through GWU's High Power Computing system to handle the large dataset.
 * Key strategies implemented in our data preprocessing include:
   * **Handling Missing Data**: columns that contain 95% or more null values across both datasets have been removed.
   * **Merging Origination and Performance Datasets**: to construct a comprehensive analytical framework, the Performance and Origination datasets were joined using the _LOAN SEQUENCE NUMBER_ as a key identifier.